FAQ: Walmart Home Office

 Will there be a child care facility?

 Sam’s Club recently announced a child care facility near their Home Office.
 And yes, we plan to have a child care facility at the new Walmart Home Office.
-The exact location on the campus and the specific details are still being worked out, but this is important to our associates, so it’s important to us.

 What types of food and amenities will be available on campus?